Suryanshu2006/lms-project/lms-project/README.md

 npm install
 ```

-3. Create `.env.local` based on `.env.local.example` and provide your MongoDB connection string and NEXTAUTH settings.
+3. Create `.env.local` based on `.env.local.example` and provide your MongoDB connection string.

 4. Run the development server